duggytuxy/Data-Shield_IPv4_Blocklist/README.md

 This list is guaranteed 0% False Positives (100% of confidence) and I will continue to maintain it in this sense.

+# A few figures

+According to feedback, more than 47 small and medium-sized companies have already implemented this list in their FW Fortinet, Palo Alto, Checkpoint, etc.

 # Single list

 ✅agressive_ips_dst_fr_be_blocklist.txt